4 Reasons to Ditch The Indicator

 And 2 Reasons to Keep the Indicator

-If you can’t reach where you want to cast with your rod tip, you won’t be able to tightline if very well, so that’s wen you use an indicator to cast further out.
-There’s times where the river is too big, or the current is too strong for you to wade to the place you want.
+You can’t reach the drift you want if you can’t reach where you want to cast with your rod tip, you won’t be able to tightline very well, so that’s when you use an indicator to cast further out.
+There are times where the river is too big, or the current is too strong for you to wade to the place you want.
 That’s when adding a method to suspend your nymphs works great.
 I really like wool or yarn indicators as they are more sensitive and productive for me, but that’s a completely different guide I’ll do another time.

 Conclusion